niuniular/MDDC/README.md

 - We are interested in which (AE, drug) pairs are signals.
 The signals refer to potential adverse events that may be caused by a drug.
 - In the contingency table setting, the signals refer to the cells with $n_{ij}$ abnormally higher than the expected values.
 - [**Rousseeuw and Bossche (2018)**](https://wis.kuleuven.be/stat/robust/papers/publications-2018/rousseeuwvandenbossche-ddc-technometrics-2018.pdf) proposed the Detecting Deviating Cells (DDC) algorithm for outlier identification in a multivariate dataset.
 - The original DDC algorithm assumes multivariate normality of the data and selects cutoff values based on this assumption.
-The foundation of the DDC algorithm lies in detecting deviating data cells within a multivariate normally distributed dataset.
-Inspired by this work, we modify the DDC algorithm to better suit the discrete nature of adverse event data in pharmacovigilance that clearly do not follow a multivariate normal distribution.
+We modify the DDC algorithm to better suit the discrete nature of adverse event data in pharmacovigilance that clearly do not follow a multivariate normal distribution.
 - Our Modified Detecting Deviating Cells (MDDC) algorithm has the following characteristics:
   1. It is easy to compute.
   2. It considers AE relationships.